lck/odoo-devops-tools/README.md

 Why use `odt-env`?

-- Keep the whole workspace definition in one project file: Odoo version, source repositories, addons, Python settings, Docker settings, and Odoo configuration.
-- Recreate the same workspace consistently across machines by syncing Odoo and addons from Git, local paths, or pinned commits.
-- Use fast shallow clones by default, with optional full-history clones when development workflows need them.
+- One project file defines your full Odoo workspace.
-- Let `uv` provision the right Python virtual environment and resolve Odoo plus addon dependencies into a single lock file.
+- `uv` handles the virtual environment, dependency locking, and offline wheelhouse.
-- Build a local wheelhouse once and recreate the virtual environment later using strict offline installs.
-- Generate the Odoo configuration and helper scripts for running, testing, shell access, module updates, backups, and restores.
-- Build a custom Docker image from the same project definition and generate a ready-to-review Docker Compose file.
-- Load the project file from a local path, Git repository, or HTTP(S) URL, with CLI variable overrides for reusable project templates.
+- `odt-env` generates configuration and helper scripts, and can also build Docker images and Compose files, without starting any services.
+- You stay in control: review what was generated, then run Odoo, scripts, or Docker Compose yourself.

 ---